anelguel/designing-data-intensive-apps/Chapter1.md

 **Latency** is the duration that a request is waiting to be handled - during which it is *latent*, awaiting a service.

 These terms are often used synonymously, but they are not the same.

+## Maintainability
+Maintanence of software includes fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.
+These are so-called *legacy* systems.

+We pay special attention to these principles for software systems:
+* **Operability** - Make it easy for operations teams to keep the system running smoothly.